About Time | 2013

-The Old Vic, which used to house the National Theatre under Laurence Olivier, before the company’s purpose-built South Bank home was built, has been run very successfully for the past few years by Kevin Spacey – before his fall from grace.
+The Old Vic, which used to house the National Theatre under Laurence Olivier, before the company’s purpose-built South Bank home was built, was run very successfully for several years by Kevin Spacey – before his fall from grace.

 After travelling back to catch Harry’s play, Tim learns that messing with time brings its own problems as his encounter with Mary has been erased (though somehow he still remembers it).
 This in turn obliges him to rescue their potential relationship by engineering another meeting.